 Introduction

-In recent days, Software-defined networking (SDN)-like paradigm has been interested in wireless fronthaul network.
+In recent days, Software-defined networking (SDN)-like paradigm has been interested in wireless radio access networks (RANs).
 The SDN approach, characterized by a clear separation of the control and data planes, allows that operators can quicker provisioning and configuration of network connections without requiring independently accessing and configuring each of the network’s hardware devices.
+RAN can be divided into two parts: one is the fronthaul and the other is backhaul.
+The fronthaul is the connection between a new network architecture of centralized baseband controllers and remote standalone radio heads at cell sites.
+(See LTE Base Station Challengers.)
+The backhaul is is similar concept to fronthaul, which, at its simplest, links the mobile network back to the wired network.

-Software-defined Fronthaul network (SDFN) is a radio access fronthaul networks to the design of SDN-like approach, where the centralized controller enables radio resource configuration and management in heterogeneous radio access networks (RANs) environment.
-This trend also introduces new challenges in seamless mobility because RANs require the shared nature of radio spectrum for mobile users.
+Software-defined Fronthaul network (SDFN) is the fronthaul networks to the design of SDN-like approach, where the centralized controller enables radio resource configuration and management in heterogeneous radio access networks (RANs) environment.
+This trend also introduces new challenges in seamless mobility because the fronthaul networks require the shared nature of radio spectrum for mobile users.

 RANs differ from mobile core networks in that they mostly deal with L1/L2 functions, specifically radio resource management (RRM) at L1/L2, specifically radio-specific functions such as interference, cell ID, neighbor lists, and handover threshold.
-The SDFN, RRM separating from the SDN control functions, enables the seamless handover service to evolve independently.
-The SDFN paradigm also improves adaptability to the diversity of scenarios that will arise from the deployment of a SDN controller in small-cell or multi-radio access technologies.
+The fronthaul network, RRM separating from the backhaul functions, enables the seamless handover service to evolve independently.
+The SDFN paradigm also improves adaptability to the diversity of scenarios that will arise from the deployment of a controller in small-cell or multi-radio access technologies.
 In the RANs, the SDFN alleviates seamless mobility by leaving the non-latency-sensitive functions in a SDN controller and the latency-sensitive decisions by leaving the RRM functionality.

 In this Section, we analyze the potential of applying the Media independent services (MIS) framework to SDFN.
 First, we identify use cases for seamless handover where a MIS approach could bring additional benefits in SDFNs.
 Then, we drive the main characteristics of a radio resource management framework to support seamless handover in SDFNs.
 In the framework, we are paying attention to the MIS functions and interfaces.
 In order to illustrate the operation of the framework, we introduce the high-level interactions required between the defined functions to support our use cases.